celinelatulipe/ThinkLikeComputer/_sources/SimplePythonData/Input.rst

 .. note::

     We often use the word "input" (or, synonymously, argument) to refer to the values that are passed to any function.
-Do not confuse that with the ``input`` function, which asks the user of a program to type in a value.
+Do not confuse that with the ``input`` **function**, which asks the end user of a program to type in a value.
 Like any function, ``input`` itself takes an input argument and produces an output.
 The input is a character string that is displayed as a prompt to the user.
 The output is whatever character string the user types.

-    This is analogous to the potential confusion of function "outputs" with the contents of the output window.
-Every function produces an output, which is a Python value.
-Only the print function puts things in the output window.
-Most functions take inputs, which are Python values.
-Only the input function invites users to type something.

 Here is a program that turns a number of seconds into more human readable counts of hours, minutes, and seconds.
 A call to ``input()`` allows the user to enter the number of seconds.